Key Breed Facts

 They have quite broad chests for such small dogs and straight, short but strong front legs.
 Shoulders are nicely laid back with Maltipoos having level backs and rounded loins.
 Their bellies are slightly tucked up adding to their athletic appearance and back legs are well muscled and strong.
 Feet are small and very cat-like with strong nails and paw pads.

-When it comes to their coat, the Maltipoo can have a very tight, curly coat or a much looser wavy coat depending on which of the parent breeds they have thrown to.
-The most commonly seen colours are as follows:
+When it comes to their coat, the Maltipoo can either have a very tight, curly coat or a much looser wavy coat, but they can have a mixture of the two because it depends on which of the parent breeds they throw to.
+With this said, the most commonly seen colours in the Maltipoo are as follows:

 Maltipoos have inherited the intelligence of both parent breeds, but they have also inherited the friendly and loving natures of the Poodle and the Maltese too.
-They are extremely people-oriented, loving nothing more than to be with their owners all of the time which although endearing can become a bit of a problem when they are left on their own for longer periods of time.
+They are extremely people-oriented, loving nothing more than to be with their owners as much as possible which although endearing can become a bit of a problem when they are left on their own for longer periods of time.
 Maltipoos can develop separation anxiety which can result in them becoming stressed out and destructive around the home as a way of relieving their stress when they find themselves on their own.

-They are a good choice for first time owners as long as the people have the time needed to be with their pets.
+They are a good choice for first time owners providing they have the time needed to be with their pets.
 As such Maltipoos thrive in households where at least one person stays at home when everyone else is out of the house.
 They are not the best choice for families with very young children because they can be a bit "snappy" when things get too noisy and boisterous.
 However, they fit in well to households where the children are older and who therefore know how to behave around dogs.

 It's all too easy to let a Maltipoo get away with things that larger dogs would never be allowed to do which can result in these cute, little dogs developing a condition known as "small dog syndrome".
 It can make dogs very hard to live with because they become wilful and unruly.
 However, in the right hands and environment, Maltipoos being so intelligent are easy to train and love the one-to-one attention they are given during their training sessions and love nothing more than to show off to the crowd.

 Maltipoos are best suited to families where the children are slightly older because they can be a little snappy around toddlers and younger children especially if the kids start playing a little too roughly with them.
-With this in mind, any interaction between young children and a dog should always be supervised by an adult to make sure things don't get too boisterous which could end up with a Maltipoo getting a bit “snappy”.
+Any interaction between young children and a dog should always be supervised by an adult to make sure things don't get too boisterous which could end up with a Maltipoo getting a bit “snappy”.

 If well socialised from a young enough age, Maltipoos generally get on with other dogs they meet and if they grow up with a family cat in the home, they usually get on well together.
 However, they would not think twice about chasing off any other cats they come across.
-Care has to be taken when they are around smaller animals and pets just to be on the safe side.
+Care must be taken when they are around smaller animals and pets just to be on the safe side although most Maltipoos don’t have prey drives, but they do love chasing things.

 For further advice please read our article on Keeping Children Safe around Dogs.